mmorgans/docs/content/posts/analyzing-soil-with-xrf.md

 ## Procedure {#procedure}

 1.  **Prepare the XRF Analyzer**
-    -   First, take the battery from the charger and insert it into the back of the XRF.
+    -   Take the battery from the charger and insert it into the back of the XRF.
         -   Note that a good amount of force is required to latch the battery into place.
     -   Power on the XRF by holding the power button on the left of the front for about 3 seconds.
     -   Wait for the system to boot.
     -   Log into the device using the password.
+    -   The four directional buttons are used to select items on the interface.
+    -   The button to the right of the pad is the enter or confirm button, not a back button.
+    -   The center of the pad is not a button, which is incredibly unintuitive and confused me for an unbelievably long period of time.
-    -   From the main menu, select `System Check` to ensure everything is operating properly.
+    -   From the main menu, select `System Check` to calibrate the scanner.

 2.  **Connect the XRF to a Computer**
     -   Open the `NDTr` software from the start menu on the desktop.
 It should automatically connect to the XRF and mirror the device’s screen on the computer.
     -   If prompted, you will need to select the COM port used to communicate with the XRF.
-The name in the listing should make it obvious.
+The XRF should be open on COM6, but listing should have names.

 3.  **Prepare and Name the Samples**
     -   Slide the latch on the XRF stand to the right and open the lid.